BananaChristian/Unnameable/README.md

 ```

-_Heap rule_:
+_Heap and Global rule_:
-References must be made to heap raised values this way the compiler can guarantee that ur not making a reference to a non existant variable.
-So basically if u want to use references heap raise them
+References must be made to only heap raised or global values this way the compiler can guarantee that ur not making a reference to a non existant variable.
+So basically if u want to use references heap raise the variables you want to reference or place the in global scope

 ```
 int a=9;